Qualia91/lager_logtail/README.md

 This is a Logtail backend for logtail which lets you send lager logs to your logtail account.
 Lager_loggly was copied and edited so i could achieve this, special thanks to them for that!

 ## Configuration
+Add the following to rebar3.config:

+	{lager_logtail, "0.1.0"}

-Configure a Lager handler like the following:
+Configure a Lager handler like the following :

 	{lager_logtail_backend, [Level, MaxRetries, RetryInterval, LogtailToken]}